MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 ### 8. Test and tune performance

 Windows Mixed Reality is available on many devices, ranging from high end gaming PCs to broad market mainstream PCs.
 These devices have significantly different compute and graphics budgets available for your application.

-If you ported your app using a premium PC with significant compute and graphics budgets, be sure to test and profile your app on hardware that represents the market you want to target.
+If you ported your app using a premium PC with significant compute and graphics budgets, be sure to test and profile your app on hardware that represents your target market.
 For more information, see [Windows Mixed Reality minimum PC hardware compatibility guidelines](/windows/mixed-reality/enthusiast-guide/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines).

 Both [Unity](https://docs.unity3d.com/Manual/Profiler.html) and [Visual Studio](/visualstudio/profiling/index) include performance profilers, and both [Microsoft](../../advanced-concepts/understanding-performance-for-mixed-reality.md) and [Intel](https://software.intel.com/articles/vr-content-developer-guide) publish guidelines on performance profiling and optimization.